MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 - You do not require deployment or maintenance of an on-premises deployment--because Calling Plan operates out of Microsoft 365 or Office 365.

-- Note:  If necessary, you can choose to connect a supported SBC via Direct Routing for interoperability with third-party PBXs, analog devices, and other third-party telephony equipment supported by the SBC.
+- Note:  If necessary, you can choose to connect a supported Session Border Controller (SBC) through Direct Routing for interoperability with third-party PBXs, analog devices, and other third-party telephony equipment supported by the SBC.

 This option requires uninterrupted connection to Microsoft 365 or Office 365.